cis547/cis547.github.io/resources/course-vm.markdown

 ![003-virtualbox-hyperv][003-virtualbox-hyperv]

-This should enable you to keep Hyper-V enabled on your host machine while preserving the ability to use Docker and VirtualBox VMs at the same time.
+This should enable you to keep Hyper-V enabled on your host machine whilst preserving the ability to use Docker and VirtualBox VMs at the same time.

 Alternatively, it’s also possible to run Docker within a Linux-based VM.
 You can follow [installation instructions][docker-ubuntu] here for Ubuntu, but if you’re not using